COVID-19 (coronavirus) travel insurance information

 Do you want a credit note?

 If your trip’s been cancelled because of the coronavirus pandemic and you don’t have new travel dates yet, you can also request a credit note.

 We’ll give you credit for the full premium you’ve paid, and you can use it to pay for another travel insurance policy within two years of your original departure date.

 You can get a credit note if your original departure date (shown on your Certificate of Insurance) is after 24 March 2020.

 To request a credit note, call us on 1300 135 640.

 If your trip has been postponed and you need to update your policy with your new departure dates, call us on 1300 305 790 (8am–8pm).

 What we cover related to the coronavirus pandemic

 On 2 February 2020, the Australian Government issued a ‘Do Not Travel’ alert for China.

-If you took out your policy on or after 2 February 2020 and are travelling to China, you might not be covered for any claim related to the coronavirus pandemic.
+If you took out your policy on or after 2 February 2020 and are travelling to China, you might not be covered for medical expenses (and associated claims) related to the coronavirus pandemic.